What Breaks A Fast

 How to break a long fast

 Take note of the following points before breaking a prolonged fast:

 - Drink enough liquid to keep you hydrated.

 - When you want to eat, start with something light like whipping up a cucumber salad with chopped tomatoes and parsley.

 - It is advisable to eat plenty of fish or poultry to ensure that you reach your daily protein goals.
-Only make sure that you don’t consume too much.
+Make sure that you don’t consume too much.

 - Non-starchy vegetables can be added to your diet (beans, cabbage , cauliflower, eggplant, greens, cucumber etc.).
-Cook them in healthy fats like ghee, butter, coconut oil, or avocado.
+Cook them in healthy fats like vegetable oil.

-- Eat more avocado if you cannot satisfy your hunger.
+- Eat something more consistent if you cannot satisfy your hunger.

 Intermittent fasting is not as challenging as it’s cracked up to be.
 The basic principle is not consuming any food or drink that could be a source of energy for the body during this period.
-Make sure you deliberate on why you want to give it a try and before you jump right into it, contact your doctor so he or she could give you the go-ahead.
+Make sure you deliberate on why you want to give it a try and before you jump right into it, contact your doctor or dietitian so he or she could give you the green light.

 Supplement your diet with some exercise to double your results.
 Check out this 20-min Full Body Workout at Home.